 What do your guests need to know about your venue to help them stay safe?
 If guests are staying at your venue overnight, is it possible for them to use the bathrooms in their rooms to allow easier and freer access to public toilets?
 Is there a system that bar staff will be following to ensure they can safely serve guests?
 Is there a particular way in which people are expected to move about the venue or any spaces they should avoid where it’s not possible to be safely distanced?
 It’s great to be able to give guests a heads up on all of this information so that they know what to expect when they arrive at your venue.

 Keep in mind when seating guests that not everyone needs to be positioned two meters apart.
-You’re often inviting multiple members of a single household, like couples (who can be seated next to each other and smooching on the dancefloor if they like) or flatmates (who could be given a rowdy table of their own).
+You’re often inviting multiple members of a single household, like couples (who can be seated next to each other and smooching if they like) or flatmates (who could be given a rowdy table of their own).
 So you only need to distance members from different households.

 It’s likely that the names on your full guest list consist of some or all of the following categories: